RedisLabs/redislabs-docs/content/rdi/data-transformation/examples/multiple-targets-example.md

         language: jmespath
       args:
         member: InvoiceId
-  # this block will use the explicitly specified connection: target1 - it must be defined in config.yaml
-  # the data will be written to the Redis sorted set named invoices:sorted as specified in the key expression
-  - uses: redis.write
-    with:
-      connection: target1
-      data_type: sorted_set
-      key:
-        expression: "`invoices:sorted`"
-        language: jmespath
-      args:
-        score: Total
-        member: InvoiceId
   # this block will use the specified connection: target2 - this, again, has to be defined in config.yaml
   # the data will be written to a Redis stream named invoice:events as specified in the key expression
   - uses: redis.write